jlangch/venice/doc/readme/concurrency.md

 * 2  mix the hot water with the ground beans
 * 3  filter the coffee

-All these steps take time, so they run asynchronously and have to be orchestrated.
+All these steps take varying time, so they run asynchronously and have to be orchestrated.

 ```clojure
 (do